Gender & Sexual Violence Ongoing Programs

 - Indigenous Perspectives

-If you have feedback or suggestions for the SV certificate program please email firstname.lastname@example.org
+If you have feedback or suggestions for the GSV certificate program please email firstname.lastname@example.org

 Brock Human Rights and Equity offers Peer to Peer drop-in at room Thistle 126 A. The drop-in run from September to April during the academic school year.
 Those who attend the P2P drop-in will be able to receive information on services provided at Brock and within the community that pertain to sexual violence and human rights issues.
 The team is trained to create a space where people can feel safe to make disclosures, find resources and learn more about the HRE department at Brock.